Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.evmutil.v1beta1.MsgConvertERC20ToCoin"></a>

 ### MsgConvertERC20ToCoin
-MsgConvertERC20ToCoin defines a conversion from Kava ERC20 to sdk.Coin.
+MsgConvertERC20ToCoin defines a conversion from Kava ERC20 to sdk.Coin for EVM-native assets.

 | Field | Type | Label | Description |